ycarowr/SpaceMarine/README.md

 # SpaceMarine and why I made it.

-The repository contains the game illustrated by the video below, the assets are free and come from [PixelGameArt](http://pixelgameart.org/web/)
+The repository contains the game illustrated by the video below, the assets are free and can be found on [PixelGameArt](http://pixelgameart.org/web/)

 ![alt text](https://github.com/ycarowr/SpaceMarine/blob/master/Assets/Textures/spacemarine.gif)

-My main goal when I first started this game was to make a 2d-platformer with a decent code architecture, which I would be able to reuse code in the future or extend to a "real project".

-By no means I wanna say every real project has to have a perfect architecture or be completely extendable, I believe every project has it's purpose in life and by the time I started this one I wanted to make it as much maintainable, manageable and clean as possible.
-100% doable!
+My main goal when I first started this game was to make a 2d-platformer with a decent code architecture, something which I would be able to reuse code in the future or extend to a "real project", by no means I wanna say a real project has to have a perfect architecture or be completely extendable.
+I believe every project has it's purpose in life and by the time I started this one I wanted to make it as much maintainable, manageable and clean as possible.
+Something 100% doable!

-I wanted as well to apply the [design patterns](https://github.com/ycarowr/Unity-Design-Pattern) appropriated to the problems I would have during the development.
+I wanted as well to apply the appropriated [design patterns](https://github.com/ycarowr/Unity-Design-Pattern) to the common problems I would have during the development.
 Because its super easy to do, they are very well documented everywhere!

 All of it respecting perfectly the [SOLID](https://en.wikipedia.org/wiki/SOLID) principles of [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming).

-As you can tell this point, as I progressed with it over time, I've found more things to do in my life and I believe I couldn't keep the same excitement as I had at the beginning.
-The project definitely doesn't have the "best ofs", but in my point of view its good enough to be maintainable and extendable, the code is also clean and organized, I have implemented a few patterns but not all, I tried to respect SOLID as much as possible but for sure someone can find mistakes here and there.

-Here you can also count the fact that this is a project done in a few months during my free time at the weekends, early mornings or evenings after work 8h.
-And no hopes to make money with it.
-All for learning purposes.
+As you can tell this point, as I progressed over time, I've found more things to do in my life and I couldn't keep the same excitement as I had at the beginning.
+The project definitely doesn't have the "best ofs", but in my point of view its good enough to be maintainable and extendable, the code is also enough clean and organized, I have implemented a few patterns for common problems and I tried to respect SOLID as much as possible, but for sure someone can find mistakes here and there.
+In my defense, a few facts have to be taken into account: this is a project done in a few months during my free time on the weekends, early mornings or evenings after working 8h with no hopes to make money from it.
+Its all for learning purposes.

+With that being said, let's get into it.

-## The Game's Architecture:
+## The Game's Architecture Overview:

 Since there are a few things to cover I split it into four parts which I will talk separately:
 1. The Scenes of the game;